finbourne/lusid-sdk-java-preview/sdk/docs/ComplianceApi.md

 <a name="getComplianceRun"></a>
 # **getComplianceRun**
-> PagedResourceListOfComplianceRuleResult getComplianceRun(runId, page, limit, filter)
+> ResourceListOfComplianceRuleResult getComplianceRun(runId, page, limit, filter)

-[EXPERIMENTAL] GetComplianceRun: Get the details of a single compliance run.
+[EXPERIMENTAL] GetComplianceRun: Get the details of a single compliance run. -- DEPRECATING - POST TRADE ONLY

 Use this endpoint to fetch the detail associated with a specific compliance run, including a breakdown  of the passing state of each rule, portfolio combination.